 Chaga (Inonotus obliquus) Chaga is a mushroom that looks a bit weird and has an even weirder history.
 There was a mummified body discovered in ice...

-This mushroom has a weird history to it.
-The Khanty people, a reindeer following tribe of people in Siberia believed smoking the mushroom improved lung function.
-We do not recommend this.
-A mummified body in ice sheets that dates back to 3400 B.C. was found to have a chaga mushroom in his pouch.
-Also, In the 12th century, Tzar Monamakh attributed the disappearance of his lip tumor to chaga.
+Chaga is a mushroom that looks a bit weird and has an even weirder history.
+There was a mummified body discovered in ice sheets that date back to 3400 B.C. that was found to have a Chaga mushroom in his pouch.
+Also, In the 12th century, Tzar Monamakh attributed the disappearance of his lip tumor to Chaga.
 So like I said, this mushroom has a weird history.

-Chaga grows on birch trees that resembles a piece of bark.
-If you saw it you wouldn’t think of it to be a mushroom.
 It falls into the classification of an adaptogen.
 It was put in mud for its soothing properties and promotion of better health.
 The mushroom has large amounts of melanin making the mushroom when exposed to sun remain orange on the inside but become a charred black on the outside.
-Despite the mushroom looking weird, it also has a weirdly profound effect on cancer.

 With a mushroom that looks weird and has weirdly profound effects, only one saying comes to mind.
 Let’s get weird.